IBM-Cloud/logistics-wizard-erp/README-BASIC.md

   * Use geolocation, file, and push services for mobile apps.
   * Easily create client apps using Android, iOS, and JavaScript SDKs.
   * Run your application on-premises or in the cloud.

-For the simulator, the API is generated using the [Swagger generator](https://docs.strongloop.com/display/public/LB/Swagger+generator) included in Loopback.

 1. Connect to http://[your-erp-service-url]/explorer/ to look at the ERP service API.